Support for Pupils/Guidance

 We have a number of people and structures in school which provide support for our learners to ensure that they feel happy, safe, successful and are supported in school.

-The role of the Head of House and Guidance teacher
+The role of the Guidance teacher

-Guidance teachers/House Heads are responsible for monitoring and supporting the development of your child, including their friendships and relationships and their personal achievements.
+Guidance teachers are responsible for monitoring and supporting the development of your child, including their friendships and relationships and their personal achievements.
 They are different from subject Principal Teachers, who are responsible for the progress of your child in one or more subject area.
 Guidance teachers are subject specialists who have subject teaching duties during the school day but they also have extra time for their Guidance duties.
 They will alert you to any concerns about your child that may arise.

 You can contact your child’s Guidance teacher by telephoning or e-mailing the school .
 Please remember that your child’s Guidance teacher has teaching duties and so may not be available when you call.
 You can leave a message for them with office staff and they will call you back.
-If the matter is urgent, however, you can ask to speak to your child’s Depute Headteacher, the Headteacher or any member of the Senior Leadership Team.
+If the matter is urgent, however, you can ask to speak to your child’s Depute Rector, the Rector or any member of the Senior Leadership Team.

 What should you do if you have a concern about your child?

 Close partnership between home and school is vital in ensuring that your child is happy, successful and supported in school.

 The first point of contact is normally your child’s Guidance teacher.
 They will monitor and support your child’s progress and wellbeing throughout their time at GHS and meet with them on a one-to-one basis during their secondary education at key points or as required.
 They will also teach your child for Personal and Social Education.